 Most annuities will charge you a penalty if you withdraw from the accumulated value before the payout phase begins.
 This penalty, called a surrender charge, is typically highest in the early years of the annuity, and may get smaller or go away over time.
 Surrender charges commonly range from 5 to 25 percent of the amount withdrawn.

 Early withdrawal from an annuity can penalize you in another way.
 Annuities are tax-deferred to encourage you to use them for retirement savings.
 To discourage people from buying annuities to avoid paying taxes, the tax code includes a 10 percent penalty for withdrawing under age 59 ½.
-For example, if you are under 59 1/2 and want to withdraw $1,000 with a 20 percent surrender fee, you will have to pay a $200 penalty to the annuity, plus a $100 penalty to the Internal Revenue Service, plus the normal tax rate you would pay on the money as income.
+For example, if you are under 59 1/2 and want to withdraw $1,000 with a 20 percent surrender fee, you will have to pay a $200 penalty to the annuity, a $100 penalty to the Internal Revenue Service, and the normal tax rate you would pay on the money as income.

 Annuities commonly have other charges and fees – called the load -- to pay for the cost of marketing and managing the fund.
 In some cases, the load can be as much as 2 percent of an annuity’s value.
 It is important that you calculate the amount of the load when you’re estimating earnings.
-For example, if an annuity is projected to earn 7 percent annually and charges a 2 percent load, your earnings should be projected at 5 percent.
+For example, if an annuity is projected to earn 7 percent annually and charges a 2 percent load, your earnings should be 5 percent.

 A typical annuity might charge one or more of the following types of fees: